Voltage: 230V, Frequency: 50Hz

 While on holiday in Bhutan, always keep a photocopy of your essential documents i.e. passport, airline tickets, credit cards and traveller’s cheques separate from the originals in a safe place.
 Most hotels have room-safes or deposit boxes at reception where you can store valuables.

-If you would like to know more about staying safe when you travel with Travel Indochina, you can read out safety guidelines here.
+If you would like to know more about staying safe when you travel with Insider Journeys, you can read our safety guidelines here.

 The Raven Crown by Michael Aris

 an informative book chronicling the Wangchuck Dynasty, who have ruled Bhutan for over 100 years.
 It also features over 100 rare historic photographs.

 Beyond the Sky and the Earth by Jamie Zeppa

 an evocative and spiritual memoir of a young woman's time living and teaching in Bhutan, and falling in love with a local man along the way.

 Treasures of the Thunder Dragon by Ashi Dorji Wangmo Wangchuk